 4. The Agreement may be terminated by the appropriate authorities of either party giving 6 months notice to the other party in writing, unless an earlier termination date is mutually agreed on.

-5. In the event of a dispute arising between AUSA and ETTSA as to the terms of the Memorandum of understanding, or any other dispute within the spirit of the agreement, both parties shall act in good faith and seek to resolve the dispute expediently.
+5. In the event of a dispute arising between AUSA and ESSA as to the terms of the Memorandum of understanding, or any other dispute within the spirit of the agreement, both parties shall act in good faith and seek to resolve the dispute expediently.
 If unable to reach a resolution, it is recommended that the dispute will be referred to an independent mediator, as negotiated between the parties.

-6. Given that the purpose of this Memorandum of Understanding is to create a long-term agreement between AUSA and ETTSA, annual ratification is not required.
+6. Given that the purpose of this Memorandum of Understanding is to create a long-term agreement between AUSA and ESSA , annual ratification is not required.

-7. The Memorandum of Understanding will not terminate upon breach of its terms by either AUSA or ETTSA.
+7. The Memorandum of Understanding will not terminate upon breach of its terms by either AUSA or ESSA.

 Article 6 – Liaison Officers.